Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Microsoft Fabric: The Definitive Guide for 2026

-A complete walkthrough of architecture, governance, security, and best practices for building a unified data platform.
+A complete walkthrough of architecture, governance, security, and best practices for building a unified data platform on Microsoft Fabric — written for CIOs, data architects and BI leads who need to decide, design and roll out.

 A unified data platform concept for Microsoft Fabric.